igokul95/country_state_city_selection/README.md

 # country_state_city_selection
-A Qt project to experiment to select cities, states, and countiries from a list using qabstractlistmodel and data being passed from cpp.
+A Qt project as an experiment to select cities, states, and countiries from a list using qabstractlistmodel and data being passed from cpp.